Ty Herndon: 1998–2000: Big Hopes and Steam

 Big Hopes, Herndon's third album, followed in 1998.
 Doug Johnson produced five of the tracks and Byron Gallimore, best known for his work with Tim McGraw, produced the other six.
 Herndon told the Journal & Courier that he considered Gallimore to have a more "understated" production style that put greater emphasis on his vocals than Johnson's production did.
 Lead single "A Man Holdin' On (To a Woman Lettin' Go)", one of the tracks produced by Gallimore, was a top-five country hit that same year.
 After it came Herndon's third and final number-one single "It Must Be Love", which also became his only top-40 hit on the Billboard Hot 100.
 The song featured uncredited backing vocals from Sons of the Desert.
 Jack Sundrud, formerly of Poco, had co-written "It Must Be Love" for Great Plains, another band he was a member of at the time.
 When they did not record the song, it became available for Herndon.
 "Hands of a Working Man" was also a top-five country hit from Big Hopes.

-Walter Allread of Country Standard Time thought that the tracks produced by Gallimore, such as the title track, were stronger due to their "smaller" production style relative to those produced by Johnson.
+Walter Allread of Country Standard Time wrote that the tracks produced by Gallimore, such as the title track, were stronger due to their "smaller" production style relative to those produced by Johnson.
 Thom Owens of AllMusic was mixed toward the album, as he thought that it had "filler" tracks and "glossy production", although he praised Herndon's singing on "A Man Holdin' On" and "Hands of a Working Man".
 Uncredited reviews of "A Man Holdin' On" and "Hands of a Working Man" in Billboard were both favorable.
 The former was praised for Gallimore's production and the "unique perspective...of men in difficult transitions", while the latter was described as being appealing to working class listeners due to its lyrical focus on a father's struggles.